 This is manifestly unfair and I suspect can and will be challenged in the courts (most likely by an MP who is not planning to run in 2010!).

-When working with clients who are implementing our Expense Management Solution expense@work we always recommend that a Clear and Comprehensive Expense Policy is documented and communicated as part of the process.
+When working with clients who are implementing our Expense Management Solution [email protected] we always recommend that a Clear and Comprehensive Expense Policy is documented and communicated as part of the process.
 Additionally we incorporate these policies into the system so that employees are unable to claim for prohibited items and are also unable to claim above predefined limits for allowable expenditure.

 When a system fails and we start to perceive our otherwise good (for the most part!) representatives as greedy self interested thieves, its time to change the system, not the people.